bhopkinsnc/ccoe-training-ansible/labs/0.hello_ansible/README.md

 ## Hello Ansible

 In the introduction to Ansible a playbook was run.
-Put what is the differance between ansible-playbook command and ansible command.
+But what is the differance between ansible-playbook command and ansible command.

 ## Command ansible-playbook